RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The RA shall ensure that the applicant’s identity information is verified.
 Identity shall be verified no more than 30 days before initial certificate issuance.

-At id-fpki-common-High, the applicant shall appear at the RA in person.
+At id-fpki-common-High, id-fpki-common-derived-pivAuth-hardware and id-fpki-common-authentication, the applicant shall appear at the RA in person or via supervised remote[^1].
-For all other policies, RAs may accept authentication of an applicant’s identity attested to and documented by a trusted agent to support identity proofing of remote applicants, assuming agency identity badging requirements are otherwise satisfied.
+For all other policies, RAs may accept authentication of an applicant’s identity attested to and documented by a trusted agent, assuming agency identity badging requirements are otherwise satisfied.
-Authentication by a trusted agent does not relieve the RA of its responsibility to perform steps 1), 2), the verification of identifying information (e.g., by checking official records) in step 3), and the maintenance of biometrics in step 4), below.
+Authentication by a trusted agent does not relieve the RA of its responsibility to verify required procedures were followed as described below.

 At a minimum, authentication procedures for employees must include the following steps: